LINC-BIT/legodnn/README.md

  <img src="https://user-images.githubusercontent.com/73862727/146190146-32de7e60-1406-4f68-8645-f39854b5dc29.png" />
 </div>

- **Architecture of legodnn** is split into offline stage and online stage.
+ **Architecture of legodnn** is split into the offline stage and the online stage.

 - Offline Stage：
-	- At the offline stage, the `block extrator` extracts the original blocks from orginal models, and feeds them to the `decendant block generator` module to generate descendant blocks.
-Then the `block retrainer` module retrains the descendant blocks.
-Finally, the `block profiler` module profiles all blocks' accuracy and memory information.
+	- At the offline stage, the`block extrator`identifies the original/uncompressed blocks from a DNN model, and feeds them to the `decendant block generator` module to produce descendant blocks.
+The `block retrainer` module then retrains the descendant blocks.
+Finally, the `block profiler` module profiles all blocks' accuracies, memory and latency information.

 - Online Stage：
 	- At the online stage, the `latency estimator` module estimates latencies of the blocks at edge devices, then sends these latencies with the accuracy and memory information together to the `scaling optimater` module to optimally select blocks.
 Finally, the `block swicher` module replaces the corresponding blocks in the model with the selected blocks at runtime.